grizlibier/wcomf/README.md

 -> added usable items to cure effects and a 'use' function

-- Probably a rework of the way crafting works + possibility to remember recipes
+- Possibility to remember recipes has been added!

 - Bugfixing